· · · · · · · ·

 The Stack, Layer by Layer

 Layer 1 — The base model.
-I use Claude (primarily) and GPT-4o depending on the task.
+Claude and GPT-4o are the two most common base models in current practitioner stacks, used depending on the task.
 For long-context work — reading a full contract, working through a complex accounting standard, analyzing a lengthy policy document — Claude is my default.
 For faster iteration tasks, GPT-4o.
-I've largely stopped trying to optimize which model to use for each task; at current capability levels both are good enough that the prompt matters more than the model choice.
+Practitioners largely stop trying to optimize which model to use for each task; at current capability levels both are good enough that the prompt matters more than the model choice.

 Layer 2 — Context loading.
 The single biggest leverage point in my stack is NotebookLM.
-I've built notebooks for my most frequently referenced materials: the relevant ASC sections I work with regularly, publicly available accounting guidance and standards, prior work I've written, and current project reference materials.
-When I research a question, I'm not starting from a blank model — I'm starting from a model that already has my specific context.
+Notebooks tend to get built around frequently referenced materials: relevant ASC sections, publicly available accounting guidance and standards, prior research, and current project reference materials.
+When I research a question, The model isn't starting from blank — it's starting with the relevant context already loaded.
 The output quality difference is substantial.

 Layer 3 — Structured prompt workflows.
-Over 18 months I've built a library of prompts for my recurring high-effort tasks: the research memo template, the policy redline workflow, the flux commentary generator, the project status synthesizer.
+Practitioner stacks tend to accumulate a library of prompts over 12-18 months for recurring high-effort tasks: the research memo template, the policy redline workflow, the flux commentary generator, the project status synthesizer.
 These aren't clever prompts — they're well-structured ones that tell the model exactly what output format I need and what judgment I'll apply on review.
 I keep them in a versioned markdown file.

 Layer 4 — Code and analysis.
-For anything quantitative — model builds, sensitivity tables, data manipulation — I use Cursor (AI-assisted coding).
-Being able to write a Python script to process a large transaction file or build a reserve model without spending three hours in Excel has changed how I approach analytical work.
+For anything quantitative — model builds, sensitivity tables, data manipulation — Cursor (AI-assisted coding) is the typical choice.
+The ability to write a Python script to process a large transaction file or build a reserve model without spending three hours in Excel has changed how I approach analytical work.
 The barrier between "thing I can do in Excel" and "thing that requires IT" is mostly gone.

 Technical accounting research.
-This is where I get the most time back.
+This is where the time leverage is highest.
 The workflow: load the relevant standard sections into NotebookLM, write a precise question that includes the specific fact pattern, ask for the guidance hierarchy.
-I get a first-pass research synthesis in 15-20 minutes that would have taken 3-4 hours of Codification navigation.
+The output is a first-pass research synthesis in 15-20 minutes that would otherwise take 3-4 hours of Codification navigation.
 Then I spend 45-60 minutes validating, extending, and converting it into a memo.
 Net time saved: significant.
 Quality: equal to or better than manual, because the research phase is more systematic.

 Flux commentary.
 I feed the model the period-over-period trial balance, a description of known business drivers, and a prompt that specifies what good flux commentary looks like.
 First-draft commentary for every material account in one pass.
 I edit for accuracy and add context the model can't know.
 Editing takes 20-30 minutes.
 Drafting used to take 2-3 hours.